 - Make sure your elbow is rotated correctly (This is usually where my problem lies).
 Rotate your elbow so that it is out of the bath of the bowstring.

 - Grip the bow with your hand in the deepest part of the bows grip.
 This is usually called the throat.
-Watch this video for a visual demonstration for how to properly grip a bow.

 If need be, there are armguards available for protection.
 Recurve archers have to use armguards for protection as well.
 They are actually very popular and can be found easily at archery shops, or even Amazon.